AljanScholtens/aljanscholtens.nl/content/blog/2023-11-22-mijn-minimal-phone-experiment/index.en.md

 - **Deleting solar panels app.** Since we haven't had solar panels for long, I was constantly checking how they were performing.
 - **Deleting rainfall radar.** Whenever I go out by bike, I now bring rain gear by default.
 The weather won't stop me.
 - **Deleting Netflix and KPN iTV.**For streaming to the TV from my phone, I do look for other solutions.
-- **modify app icons.** Instead of turning my phone black and white, I've made all app icons gray with their corresponding function.
+- **modify app icons.** Instead of turning my phone black and white, I've grayed out all app icons with the corresponding function.
 For example, Spotify gets a gray icon labeled "Music.

 Handy to know: I have blocked news sites on my MacBook; I don't need commotion.
 Really important news I do hear from the people around me.